yankang233/potato-leaf-disease-classification/README.md

   --output assets/example_gradcam.png
 ```

-## Notes and Limitations

-- The healthy class is much smaller than the disease classes, so accuracy alone
-  is not enough to fully characterize model performance.
-- Future improvements should include a confusion matrix, per-class precision,
   recall, F1 score, and stronger validation on external images.
 - Raw data, model checkpoints, and archived homework files are excluded to keep
   this repository lightweight and suitable for GitHub.